lancenacabuan/Shaliah/README.md

 Christians wouldn't have spoken of essence, they'd just say "one God, one Lord" in a simpler functional way, and that should suffice.

-### 3. Continuity vs. Change–Which is more plausible historically?
+### 3. Continuity vs. Change – Which is more plausible historically?

 This is somewhat subjective, but let\'s weigh: - If Jesus was **just a human Messiah** (Unitarian view), how did a group of devout Jews so